 “I asked them to come back with a larger proposal that would support our aspiration of becoming the most veteran-friendly campus in the upper Midwest,” Sullivan said.
 “I was delighted with the proposal they returned with, and their ideas shaped our creation of the Veterans Resource Center.”

-Those ideas are now a reality as the Veterans Resource Center (VRC) celebrates its grand opening with an open house on Nov.
-10 from 11 a.m.-3 p.m.
+Those ideas are now a reality as the Veterans Resource Center (VRC) celebrated its grand opening this November, thanks to support from APiGroup Inc., and Lee and Penny Anderson.
 With its founding director, Norman Ferguson, on board and a dedicated group of veteran students helping push things forward, the promise and excitement around what the center can be for St. Thomas and its students is huge.

 “It’s been exciting to see and be a part of,” said Watson, a finance major from Goodhue, Minnesota, who served two deployments over four years before enrolling at St. Thomas in 2014.
 “It’s going to be a great area for veterans to reconnect, rebuild that comradery they may have lost coming out of the military. … Most veterans coming in are at least 23 and have experiences that are vastly different than traditional students.
 This will be incredibly helpful to their well-being and success here."